Increasing Your FICO Score for Home Ownership

-- Types of Credit — Do you have a healthy mix of loans and credit cards?
+- Types of Credit — Do you have a healthy mix of credit cards and loans?

-When you pull your credit report, you'll see that you actually have three reports.
+In reviewing your credit history, you'll find that you actually have three reports.
 Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different systems to determine your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
-You have a credit score with all three of the bureaus.
+You have a credit score with each of the bureaus.

-Improving your credit score is the best way to ease into purchasing a home.
+We're used to working with all levels of credit scores.
 Contact us and we can help you get on the right track to the home of your dreams.

-How do you boost your credit score?
-Improving your FICO score takes time.
-It can be hard to make a large-scale change in your number with small changes, but your score can improve in a year or two by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
-The best way to do this is to know your FICO score.
-You'll improve your credit score by using these pointers:
+There are plans to improve your score.
+Building your FICO score takes time.
+It can be hard to make a significant stride change in your credit score with quick fixes, but your score can improve in a year or two by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
+The most important thing is to know your FICO score.
+Here are some ways you can improve your credit score:

-- Store cards and service station cards.
-For those who have non-existent credit or below average credit, retail credit cards and gas credit cards are ways to begin your credit history, increase your credit limits and keep up your payments, which will raise your FICO score.
-You must always beware of carrying a high balance for more than a couple of billing cycles because these types of cards traditionally have a higher interest rate.
+- Retail cards and service station cards.
+For those who have no credit or less-than-stellar credit, retail credit cards and gas credit cards are ways to improve credit, increase your spending limits and keep up your payments, which will raise your credit.
+You must always avoid keeping a high balance for more than a couple of months because these types of cards usually have a surprising interest rate.

-- Don't let your cards get dusty.
-Whether you have older cards, or are just getting started with credit, use your cards so that your accounts stay active.
-But, be sure to pay them off in no more than two or three payments.
+- Keep your cards active.
+Whether you have older cards, or are just getting started with credit, be sure to use your cards to make sure your accounts stay active.
+But, make sure you pay them off in no more than two or three payments.

 - Stay on top of payments.
-Late payments kill your credit history.
-It's where people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to rebuild your credit this way, but it's the surest way to show that you're responsible enough to make payments to a bank.
+Late payments kill your credit score.
+It's one of the reasons people who have recently experienced job loss see the biggest dip in their credit score.
+Yes, it takes longer to restore your credit with payment history, but it's the surest way to show that you're able to make payments to a lender.

-- Ensure that your credit history is correct.
-If you find incorrect items on your credit report, contact the bureau asking that the item be removed.
-If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.
+- Correct your credit report.
+If you discover mistakes on your credit report, write to the bureau asking that the item be removed.
+If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

 - Even out your debt.
 At first, this doesn't seem like a good idea.
-But, you want to avoid of having one card that is at the limit and have your remaining cards at a zero balance.
-It's better to have each of your cards at about 30% of their credit limit than to have the bulk of your debt transferred to one card.
+But, you don't want to have one card that is at the maximum and have your remaining cards at a zero balance.
+It's better to have each of your cards at about 25% of their credit limit than to have the majority of your debt transferred to a single card.

-Now that you're more informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Know that when you're ready to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
-With the help of Commercial, Homes & Land, Inc., the loan process can be a stress-free experience so you, too, can become a homeowner.
+Knowing the methods you can use to improve your credit score, you're one step closer to becoming a homeowner.
+Remember that when it's time to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
+With the help of Commercial, Homes & Land, Inc., the loan application process can be a stress-free experience so you, too, can become a homeowner.

-Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
+To learn more, visit myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.